Ecotricity's domestic supply terms and conditions

 We’re entering a new world, and Smart Meters will be at the heart of 21st century energy.

-Once you’ve agreed to have a smart meter installed, we may use it to:monitor your usage by taking daily meter readings;
+Once you’ve agreed to have a smart meter installed, we may use it to monitor your usage by taking half-hourly meter readings.
+We may also access your smart meter to;

 switch on or off the smart Pay As You Go functionality (we’ll always write to you first if we do this)